 Los Angeles Perjury Attorney

 Lying under oath can have serious consequences.
 If you have been charged with perjury in Los Angeles it is important to act quickly.
 The prosecution will not waste any time in building a case against you.
-The sooner you contact an experienced Los Angeles criminal defense attorney, the sooner we can begin to devise a solid defense.
+The sooner you contact an experienced Los Angeles criminal defense lawyer, the sooner we can begin to devise a solid defense.

 Ambrosio E. Rodriguez is a former prosecutor with nearly two decades of legal experience.
 His work as a prosecutor gives him an advantage when he defends individuals against serious criminal charges like perjury.
 He understands how the prosecution will approach the case and knows how to leverage the weak parts of their case in his client’s favor.
-Contact his Los Angeles office today to schedule a free consultation.
+Contact his Los Angeles office today at (213) 995-6767 to schedule a free consultation.
 During this meeting, you will have the opportunity to explain your case and learn about how Mr. Rodriguez can help you.

 What is Perjury?